Perceptually Aligning Representations of Music via Noise-Augmented Autoencoders: Introduction

-In this paper, we show that a recent autoencoder training technique \cite{yang2025detok}, which adds varying amount of noise to the latents during training, when combined with traditional perceptual loss objectives, hierarchically aligns perceptual features with latent structure — such that the most salient perceptual information is captured in the coarsest structures, while progressively finer structures encode less perceptually relevant information.
-Furthermore, aligning coarser structures with more important perceptual information might increase diffusion decoding performance in general, as diffusion models produce more accurate denoisings for coarser structures than finer structures.
-This is due to the inverted U-shaped properties of the loss and modern diffusion noise-schedules \cite{DBLP:conf/nips/KarrasAAL22,DBLP:conf/icml/EsserKBEMSLLSBP24}.
-See \Cref{app:background} for related work on perceptual alignment in the image-pixel domain.
-We demonstrate the learning of perceptual hierarchies by finetuning the Music2Latent \cite{pasini2024music2latent} autoencoder with noise-augmented latents and show that reconstructions from latents with varying amounts of noise preserve perceptual information better in aligned latent spaces than in unaligned spaces.
+In this paper, we argue that a recent autoencoder training technique \cite{yang2025detok}, which adds varying amounts of noise to the latents during training, when combined with traditional perceptual loss objectives, hierarchically aligns perceptually salient features with latent structure.
+Under this alignment, the most salient information is captured in the coarsest structures, while progressively finer structures encode less perceptually relevant information.
+We demonstrate the learning of such hierarchies by finetuning the Music2Latent \cite{pasini2024music2latent} autoencoder with noise-augmented latents and show that reconstructions from latents with varying amounts of noise preserve perceptual information better in aligned latent spaces than in unaligned ones.
 Furthermore, we demonstrate the importance of perceptual latent alignment for latent diffusion decoding in the case of musical surprisal estimation.
 Specifically, we train autoregressive diffusion models in the aligned space to estimate surprisal in vocal and synthetic music.
 Our results show that surprisal estimation is improved by the alignment procedure, as demonstrated by higher correlations with predictions of a rigorously perceptually validated \cite{ hansen2014predictive, bianco2020pupil, moldwin2017statistical} symbolic pitch expectancy model and in terms of predicting EEG brain responses to vocal music.
-The estimation, furthermore, improves on the results of previous methods.
+The estimation also improves on the results of previous methods.
 Moreover, we find the best estimations in aligned latent spaces at intermediate noise levels, whereas in unaligned spaces this is not always the case.
-This further supports that the aligned representations contain more important perceptual information in coarse structures than unaligned representations.
+This shows that the hypothesis originally put forth in \cite{bjare2025diffusionsurprisal} is better supported when using representations aligned with our proposed technique than unaligned representations.